 If you are unhappy with your order, due to the reasons above, you can submit a request:

 - Review the RTDRS Request Process tip sheet.
 This tip sheet outlines how to raise your concerns and what will happen once it is received.

-- Complete the RTDRS Request Form and submit it by email, fax, mail or delivery to an RTDRS office.
+Complete the RTDRS Request Form and submit it online, by email, fax, mail or delivery to an RTDRS office.
 To submit the form online, log into your RTDRS eFiling Service Account and upload the form through the My Cases tab.

 To connect with RTDRS: